2018 United Kingdom wildfires: Winter Hill

-A large wildfire broke out on Winter Hill, north of Bolton in Lancashire, at around 3:20 pm on Thursday 28 June 2018; near the Winter Hill transmitting station.
+A large wildfire broke out on Winter Hill, north of Bolton in Greater Manchester, at around 3:20 pm on Thursday 28 June 2018; near the Winter Hill transmitting station.
 Initially, five fire engines from Greater Manchester and seven from the Lancashire Fire and Rescue Service were sent to tackle the blaze with specialist fire-fighting equipment.
 They were supported by firefighting teams from United Utilities and volunteers and vehicles from Bolton Mountain Rescue Team, and later other local volunteer teams including Lancaster Area Search and Rescue.
 By nightfall, that fire had reached more 250 acres in size with a total of fifteen fire crews from Lancashire trying to stop the fire from spreading.
 The next day, fire services were also assisted by a United Utilities helicopter which was dropping tonnes of water from the nearby Rivington Reservoirs onto the fire.
 At the time huge plumes of smoke from the moors could be seen from as far away as Wigan, and was measured on pollution instruments as far away as Blackpool.
 People who were affected by the smoke were advised to keep windows closed and doors shut.
 The fire also caused a number of roads and footpaths in the area to be closed due to public safety, with firefighters later setting up a 'four-mile no-go zone' around the affected area.